samuelgozi/firebase-firestore-lite/README.md

 ## API Reference

-The API will be changing before version 1.0, so it won't always be up-to-date, so if something doesn't work, feel free to open an issue. https://github.com/samuelgozi/firebase-firestore-lite/wiki
+The API will be changing up until version 1.0, so it won't always be up-to-date.
+If something is off, feel free to open an issue. https://github.com/samuelgozi/firebase-firestore-lite/wiki

 ## Contributing

 I very much welcome any contribution.
 Grammar issues, docs, examples, features requests, and code.
-Please feel free to open an issue and ask anything.
+But please open an issue before so that you don't work on anything that someone else is.